tierninho/electron/docs/tutorial/mac-app-store-submission-guide.md

 </plist>
 ```

-Then, you need to prepare three entitlements files.
+Then, you need to prepare two entitlements files.

 `child.plist`: